 What is chai Masala?

-Masala Chai powder or Tea masala is the blend of whole spices that imparts flavour and aroma when added to the tea.
+Masala Chai powder or Tea masala is a blend of whole spices that imparts flavor and aroma when added to the tea.

 In India, this chai masala or tea masala powder is usually added to tea to make it flavourful and fragrant.
-The chai with this flavoured masala is an all-time loved beverage in India.
-Moreover, the morning starts with a cup of tea in the majority of Indian regions.
-There is a belief that spices/masala in the chai makes the whole day pleasant and cheerful.
+The chai with this flavored masala is an all-time loved beverage in India.
+Moreover, the morning starts with a cup of tea in major parts of the country.
+There is a belief that spices/masala in the chai make the whole day pleasant and cheerful.

 Chai masala spices

 There is no perfect tea masala recipe.
-It varies from one to one depending upon the taste and availability of the spices you like to have in your tea.
+It varies from one to one depending upon the taste and availability of the spices you like in your tea.

 All these spices are too warm and spicy to have in all seasons.
 Therefore, I have used only four main ingredients in tea masala that will surely be loved by almost everybody in every season.
 These are as follows:

-- Green Cardamom (Elaichi): 50 g - It is the world's third most expensive spice by weight, well known for its distinctive flavour.
+- Green Cardamom (Elaichi): 50 g - It is the world's third most expensive spice by weight, well known for its distinctive flavor.
 Cardamom has a slightly sweet taste and an intense aroma.
-It gives fragrant sweetness to the tea.
+It gives a fragrant sweetness to the tea.

-- Fennel Seeds (Saunf): 25g - Fennel seeds have a mild, licorice-like flavour.
-It aids digestion, prevents bloating and has a calming effect.
+- Fennel Seeds (Saunf): 25g - Fennel seeds have a mild, licorice-like flavor.
+It aids digestion, prevents bloating, and has a calming effect.
 Also, it adds cool subtle taste to the tea.

 - Black Cardamom (Badi Elaichi): 10g - This black spice differs from green in its menthol-like strong aroma and flavour.
 It gives a smoky, spicy taste to the tea.

-- Cloves (Laung): 5g - A sweet and aromatic spice is known for its anti-oxidant, anti-bacterial and anti-inflammatory properties.
+- Cloves (Laung): 5g - A sweet and aromatic spice, known for its anti-oxidant, anti-bacterial, and anti-inflammatory properties.
 It also regulates the blood sugar level.
 It adds depth and an earthy tone to the chai.

 How to make masala chai powder?

-To make this tea spice mix, you need to take the spices you want in the masala and grind them into a coarse powder.
+To make this tea spice mix, you need spices you want in the masala and grind them into a coarse powder.

 That’s it.
 It’s that easy to make.

 I prefer toasting the spices until aromatic in a dry skillet on low heat.
-It takes around 2 minutes as toasting makes the fragrance and flavour of the spices more intense.
+It takes around 2 minutes as toasting makes the fragrance and flavor of the spices more intense.

 - Let it cool completely.
 Transfer to a blending jar and grind to a coarse powder.